-For example, when you sell a house in Indian Shores, the escrow agent ensures that the buyer doesn’t default on the payment terms as per the agreement.
+For example, when you sell a home in Crystal Beach, the escrow agent ensures that the buyer doesn’t default on the payment terms as per the agreement.
 Similarly, the escrow agent guarantees that the seller meets all the buyer’s conditions per the sale terms.

 What Is Earnest Money?

 Earnest money is a specific amount the buyer deposits into the escrow account after the seller accepts the buyer’s offer.
 Buyers do this to show their genuine interest in the home.
 The earnest money gives the seller the peace of mind that the buyer is not going to back out of the sale at the last minute.
 It doesn’t matter whether you’re selling the home to an individual buyer or a cash home buyer in Crystal Beach; earnest money is part of the real estate deal.

 Generally, once the buyer deposits the earnest money, the seller takes the home off the market, and the buyer moves ahead with the home inspection, appraisal, and other steps to close the deal.

 The seller’s agent and the buyer’s agent negotiate to decide how much earnest money the buyer has to pay to the seller.
 Ideally, the earnest money is held by a third party—usually an escrow company—and released to the seller at closing.
 Generally, buyers will use a check to put up earnest money, though several sellers accept digital transfers today.